lhchg/TheSingleton/README.md

-we only add a get() function in Singleton let the struct inherit the Singleton
+we only add a get() function in Singleton. let the struct inherit the Singleton

 	struct Argument : public Singleton<Argument>